bparanj/crystal/programming/iac/docs/experiments/restrict-postgresql.md

    These entries allow connections for database replication purposes.
 Local connections use `peer` authentication, while network connections (both IPv4 and IPv6) use `scram-sha-256`.

 5. **Comments and Structure**:
-   The comments and structure (including the "ANSIBLE MANAGED BLOCK") help clarify the purpose of each entry and indicate that some configurations are managed by automation tools like Ansible, which can be helpful for maintaining and understanding the configuration file.
+   The comments and structure ( the "ANSIBLE MANAGED BLOCK") help clarify the purpose of each entry and indicate that some configurations are managed by automation tools like Ansible, which can be helpful for maintaining and understanding the configuration file.

 ### Recommendations: